• Skip to primary navigation

 Sweet Potato Noodles with "Cream" Sauce

-This healthy gluten-free, paleo, vegetarian, dairy-free dish is an absolute treat for lunch or as a vegetable side dish at dinner or even as the main course.
+This nutritious gluten-free, paleo, vegetarian, dairy-free dish is an absolute treat for lunch or as a vegetable side dish at dinner or even as the main course.

 Sweet potatoes are incredibly nutritious containing iron, magnesium, and potassium, as well as Vitamins B6, C, and D. Our bodies are usually low on Vitamin D during the wintertime when we may not get enough sunlight.